SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Run an Entire Suite of Tests
 ----------------------------

-You should have the files ``create_contact.robot``, ``custom_keyword.robot`` and ``ui.robot`` saved in your ``tests`` folder.
-Up to this point, you ran these tests one file at a time.
 While a single ``.robot`` file is considered to be a test suite, robot also considers folders to be suites.
 You can pass a folder to robot, and robot runs all tests stored in that folder.

-If you've saved all of the example files to the ``tests`` folder, you can run all of the tests in the command line.
+So if you've saved the ``create_contact.robot``, ``custom_keyword.robot`` and ``ui.robot`` test cases in your ``tests`` folder, you can run all of the tests in the command line.

 .. code-block:: console

    $ cci task run robot --suites robot/<ProjectName>/tests

-In the output you can see all of the tests written to this point have been run.
+In the output you can see that all of the tests in the ``tests`` folder have been run.

 .. tip::
     Test suite folders can also contain nested folders of tests, which makes it easy to organize tests into functional groups.
 For example, you can store all API tests in a ``tests/api`` folder, and store all UI tests in a ``tests/ui`` folder.